|Born||in Peoria, Illinois, USA|

 Pryor spent time in both New York & Las Vegas, honing his comic craft.
 However, his unconventional approach to humor sometimes made bookings difficult to come by and this eventually saw Pryor heading to Los Angeles.
 He first broke into films with minor roles in The Busy Body (1967) and Wild in the Streets (1968).
 However, his performance as a drug addicted piano player in Lady Sings the Blues (1972), really got the attention of fans and film critics alike.

 He made his first appearance with Gene Wilder in the very popular action/comedy Silver Streak (1976), played three different characters in Which Way Is Up?
 (1977) and portrayed real-life stock-car driver "Wendell Scott" in Greased Lightning (1977).
 Proving he was more than just a comedian, Pryor wowed audiences as a disenchanted auto worker who is seduced into betraying his friends and easy money in the Paul Schrader working class drama Blue Collar (1978), also starring Yaphet Kotto and Harvey Keitel.
 Always a strong advocate of African-American talent, Pryor next took a key role in The Wiz (1978), starring an all African-American cast, including Diana Ross and Michael Jackson, retelling the story of The Wizard of Oz (1939).
 His next four screen roles were primarily cameos in California Suite (1978); The Muppet Movie (1979); Wholly Moses!
-(1980) and In God We Tru$t (1980).
+(1980) and In God We Trust (or Gimme That Prime Time Religion) (1980).
 However, Pryor teamed up with Gene Wilder once more for the prison comedy Stir Crazy (1980), which did strong box office business.

 His next few films were a mixed bag of material, often inhibiting Pryor's talent, with equally mixed returns at the box office.
 Pryor then scored second billing to Christopher Reeve in the big budget Superman III (1983), and starred alongside fellow funny man John Candy in Brewster's Millions (1985) before revealing his inner self in the autobiographical Jo Jo Dancer, Your Life Is Calling (1986).
 Again, Pryor was somewhat hampered by poor material in his following film ventures.
 However, he did turn up again in See No Evil, Hear No Evil (1989) with Gene Wilder, but the final product was not as sharp as their previous pairings.
 Pryor then partnered on-screen with two other very popular African-American comic's.
 The legendary Redd Foxx and 1980s comic newcomer Eddie Murphy starred with Pryor in the gangster film Harlem Nights (1989) which was also directed by Eddie Murphy.
 Having contracted multiple sclerosis in 1986, Pryor's remaining film appearances were primarily cameos apart from his fourth and final outing with Gene Wilder in the lukewarm Another You (1991), and his final appearance in a film production was a small role in the David Lynch road flick Lost Highway (1997).